hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

  * I have tested it.
 Changing to `1x1` solved the shadow problem but 2 things have emerged.

 1. If you use `1x1` with the cat emoticon, RED hangs, I mean the console become black and nothing is printed.
-2. If I write this wrong line`base transparent 1x1  "O" "Ì†ΩÌ∞±"` the error which comes out has strange characters.
+2. If I write this wrong line`base transparent 1x1  "O" "üê±"` the error which comes out has strange characters.
 They seems not correctly managed: `Script Error: VID - invalid syntax at: ["ÔøΩÔøΩ"]`

 [12:55:25](#qgC6yxsYPGN_qAZ5Rjap0m52mTIBZJreISsAvm2T7p4) <GiuseppeChillemi (GiuseppeChillemi)>:
 A minor typo in ANSI-Parser inside the Terminal backend directory: